BioID-GmbH/BWSClient-RestGrpc-Java/readme.md

 ## Get Started

-This application works as a service and accepts REST requests, extracts e.g. input images (encoded as Base64 strings) from these requests, and converts them into byte arrays.
+This application works as a service and accepts RESTful requests, extracts e.g. input images (encoded as Base64 strings) from these requests, and converts them into byte arrays.
 These images as byte arrays are then sent to the BioID Web Service (BWS) gRPC endpoint using a gRPC client.
-The response from the BWS is returned to this service via gRPC and then used as the response for the REST call.
+The response from the BWS is returned to this service via gRPC and then used as the response for the RESTful call.

 Depending on which gRPC API is used, additional parameters can also be transferred.